 Overfeeding can have a direct impact on the quality of a singer's voice.
 Consuming excessive amounts of sugar, dairy, and acidic foods can lead to acid reflux or gastroesophageal reflux disease (GERD), causing irritation and inflammation of the vocal cords.
 This can result in hoarseness, throat clearing, and difficulty hitting high notes or singing with clarity.
 Moreover, an unhealthy diet lacking in essential nutrients can weaken the immune system, making singers more susceptible to throat infections and vocal strain.

-Striking a Balance: Nutrition for Vocal Health
+Striking a Balance - Nutrition for Vocal Health

 Maintaining a healthy diet is vital for preserving vocal health and optimizing singing performance.
 Focus on a balanced diet that includes a variety of nutrient-rich foods such as fruits, vegetables, whole grains, lean proteins, and healthy fats.
 Stay hydrated by drinking plenty of water, as proper hydration is crucial for vocal lubrication and overall vocal health.
 Limit the consumption of greasy, spicy, and acidic foods, especially before performances, to reduce the risk of acid reflux and vocal strain.